 1. ACCEPTANCE

-By shipping goods specified in Purchase Order (defined below), SUPPLIER accepts the Purchase Order and agrees to be bound by the terms and conditions provided herein
+By shipping goods specified in Purchase Order (defined below), SUPPLIER accepts the Purchase Order and agrees to be bound by the terms and conditions provided herein.

 2. COMMUNICATION WITH PARTS LIFE CUSTOMER